theNewDynamic/aba-icc/_cases-events/banda-events-abdallah-banda-abakaer-nourain.md

 ---
-title: "Banda - Abdallah Banda Abakaer Nourain"
+title: Banda - Abdallah Banda Abakaer Nourain
 published: true
-#event_date: 2010-06-15T00:00:00.000Z
 action:
 case: the-prosecutor-v-banda
 accused: abdallah-banda-abakaer-nourain
 slug: banda-events-abdallah-banda-abakaer-nourain
 ---

-The Office of the Prosecutor made public the summons to appear for Banda on June 15, 2010.
+The Office of the Prosecutor made public the summons to appear for Banda on September 27, 2009.
 The charges against him were confirmed on March 7, 2011.
-The trial was vacated on October 4, 2013 after evidence was presented of his death.
+Following the death of Saleh Mohammed Jerbo Jamus, his arrest warrant was replaced on September 11, 2014.